singh-man/books/crackingTheCoding/14_databases.md

 JOIN is used to combine the results of two tables.
 To perform a JOIN, each of the tables must have at least one field that will be used to find matching records from the other table.
 The join type defines which records will go into the result set.

 Let's take for example two tables: one table lists the "regular" beverages, and another lists the calorie-free beverages.
 Each table has two fields: the beverage name and its product code.
-The "code"field will be used to perform the record matching.
+The "code" field will be used to perform the record matching.

 Regular Beverages: